List of Katy Perry records and achievements: Billboard

 Teenage Dream is the album with the most number-one songs on the Pop Airplay chart, with six number-ones.
 Its first five singles, including "Part of Me", all peaked at number one on the chart.
 "E.T.", a collaboration with Kanye West, set a record for most weekly plays in the chart's history: for the week ending May 1, 2011, Nielsen Broadcast Data Systems registered 12,330 plays over its 131 stations—an average of 94 plays per station.
 This figure rewrote Perry's previous record with "California Gurls" in July 2010 (12,159).
 That record was later broken yet again by Perry, when "Last Friday Night (T.G.I.F.)" registered 12,468 plays for the week dated August 13, 2011.
 Two years later, "Dark Horse" set the mark for the most weekly plays in the Pop Airplay chart's history with 16,151 plays dated March 1, 2014.
 When "Chained to the Rhythm" entered the top ten of the chart in March 2017, she became fifth among the artists with the most top-10s, tied with Maroon 5 and Usher.
 Overall, Perry, Maroon 5, and Rihanna are the artists with the most number-one songs on the Pop Airplay chart, with 11 number-ones each.
 As of March 2014, she has held the top spot on the chart for a total of 46 weeks, more than any other artist, with "California Gurls" spending the most weeks atop the chart among her number-one songs.

 When Perry's collaboration with Nicki Minaj, "Swish Swish", peaked at number one on the Dance Club Songs chart, the singer became the record-holder for the most consecutive number-one songs, with 18 songs.
 "Waking Up in Vegas", the fourth and final single of One of the Boys, was her first chart-topper, peaking at number one for the week ending August 22, 2009.
 Furthermore, Teenage Dream became the first album to generate seven number-ones on the Dance Club Songs chart when "The One That Got Away" topped the chart on January 7, 2012.

 On the Rhythmic Airplay chart, Perry achieved her first number-one hit with "E.T." in May 2011, a rare feat for female pop artists considering she was the third to ever do so.
 She is also one of the artists with the most Songs of the Summer number-ones, and the third with the most top-10s, tied with Justin Bieber, Elton John, and Post Malone.

-Perry's second concert tour, the California Dreams Tour, ranked 13th on Billboards Top 25 Tours of 2011 after grossing $48.9 million.
-Her third concert tour, the Prismatic World Tour, grossed $108 million and ranked fifth on the magazine's Top 25 Tours list in 2014.
-The tour grossed over $41.7 million the following year from 27 shows in the first half of 2015.
-Moreover, her first concert residency, Play, grossed $46.4 million, the 21st among the highest-grossing residencies in Billboard Boxscore history.